 All the details are on our Glencoe, Scotland guide.

-The story of Scottish Whisky (or Scotch) begins in the 15th century when illicit distilleries were an underground operation designed to avoid tax.
+Scottish Whisky (or Scotch) began in the 15th century when illicit distilleries were an underground operation designed to avoid tax.
+Today, there are 47 distilleries spread across the Scottish Highlands, almost all offering tours and tastings.
+Here are our favourites:

-- Glenturret // The oldest whisky in Scotland, Glenturret has been crafting single malt whisky since 1763.
+- Glenturret // Glenturret is the oldest whisky house in Scotland and they have been been crafting single malts since 1763.
 They have several different tours from £10 pp to £100 pp.

-- Dalwhinnie Distillery // The unique highland location of Dalwhinnie, the highest and coldest working distillery in Scotland, produces some of the finest single malts.
+- Dalwhinnie Distillery // This is the highest and coldest working distillery in Scotland, produces some of the finest single malts.

 - Badachro Distillery // This garage-sized distillery in the owner’s backyard does small-batch, handcrafted whisky and gin using local botanicals and artisanal produce.

-- Talisker // The oldest working distillery on the Isle of Skye, Talisker has a brand new tasting room to try their full-bodied single malt.
+- Talisker // Paul’s personal favourite, Talisker is the oldest working distillery on the Isle of Skye.
+They have a brand new tasting room to try their full-bodied single malt.

-The whitewashed county town of Inverary rests gracefully on the edge of Loch Fyne.
+Inverary is an interesting town on the edge of Loch Fyne.

 There’s good coffee at Campbell Coffee or a traditional cup of tea at Brambles.

 Taking 2 hours each way, it’s not just the views that bewitch but the train itself.
-The carriages range from standard through to first class where traditional reading lamps light up classically upholstered chairs.
-Trains run twice a day through the summer months and it’s worth booking well in advance.
+The carriages range from standard to first class, where traditional reading lamps light up classically upholstered chairs.
+Trains run twice a day through the summer months, and it’s worth booking well in advance.

-To catch the iconic shot of the steam train over the bridge, head to the Glenfinnan Viaduct.
+If you just want to catch a shot of the train over the bridge, head to the Glenfinnan Viaduct.
 There’s a viewpoint up a small hill in front of the bridge.
+We have marked the position on the map.

 Rising imperiously above the Scottish Highlands to a height of 4,411 feet (1,345 metres), Ben Nevis is the highest mountain in the UK.
 A desire to get to the pinnacle of the country attracts 100,000 hikers a year.

 The easiest way up (but not very easy!) is using the Mountain Track – sometimes called the Tourist Track or Pony Track.
-Zigzagging up a massive shoulder, it’s a long hard slog.
+It’s a relentless zig zagging path, and it’s a long, hard slog.

 If hiking to the summit is not your thing, then there are wonderful views of Ben Nevis from just north of Fort William.
 Alternatively, take the shorter walk to the Steall Waterfall and watch it slowly appear behind you.

-It starts and ends in Inverness, and for the most part, twists and turns along windy roads near the coast.
-Most people take about a week to drive the entire route, but it’s possible to pick off our two favourite sections (the Drumbeg Road in Assynt and the Bealach na Bá near Applecross) in one or two days.
+But, it’s possible to pick off the two best sections (the Drumbeg Road in Assynt and the Bealach na Bá near Applecross) in one or two days.

-Quite possibly the most beautiful village to visit in Scotland, Plockton sits on the edge of a sheltered bay in Loch Carron.
+Plockton sits on the edge of a sheltered bay in Loch Carron, possibly the most beautiful village to visit in Scotland.

 Highland Cattle have become one of the iconic images of the Scottish Highlands.